matt2718/qdsp/README.md

     $ sudo make install
     $ sudo ldconfig

-After building, this will install the shared library to `/usr/local/lib` and the header to `/usr/local/include`.
-You may need to add `/usr/local/lib` to your system's ldconfig path.
+After building, this will install the shared library to `/usr/local/lib`, the header to `/usr/local/include`, and resources to `/usr/local/share/qdsp` You may need to add `/usr/local/lib` to your system's ldconfig path.

 ## Usage